New Jersey / Bergen County

 DMV Information

-Residents handle motor vehicle needs through the New Jersey Motor Vehicle Commission, conveniently located in Trenton and accessible online.
-The DMV provides essential licensing, registration, and inspection services for Dumont locals.
+Residents of Dumont handle vehicle services through the New Jersey Motor Vehicle Commission, conveniently located in Trenton.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 New Jersey